-The app can be downloaded from any mobile phones that support Google Play or iOS.
+The app can be downloaded from any mobile phone that supports Google Play or iOS.

 Many learning apps are clunky, but that will not be the case with Google Primer.

 1 – For starters, the lessons are presented in bite-size and flash-card-like format.
-Often, they are accompanied with illustrations and you just need to ‘swipe the cards’ or tap the arrow buttons to move onto the next page.
-It’s quite a fun experience – almost like reading a children’s story book, really.
+Often, they are accompanied by illustrations and you just need to ‘swipe the cards’ or tap the arrow buttons to move onto the next page.
+It’s quite a fun experience – almost like reading a children’s storybook, really.

 3 – The fact that it works offline makes it even better to kill time.
-You know how public places often have a poor Wifi connection?
-Well, this app helped me through my 5 hour transit at Montreal airport the other day and it was a fulfilling experience knowing that I can enrich my knowledge without having to spend a cent.
+Do you know how public places often have a poor Wifi connection?
+Well, this app helped me through my 5-hour transit at Montreal airport the other day and it was a fulfilling experience knowing that I can enrich my knowledge without having to spend a cent.

-5 – Behind the scene, Google Primer is a collaboration of experts from various digital industries who have come together to share their knowledge on specific fields.
-Among those who have contributed are SEO strategist, entrepreneur experts, Shopify eCommerce and Hootsuite social media.
+5 – Behind the scene, Google Primer is a collaboration of experts from various digital industries who have come together to share their knowledge in specific fields.
+Among those who have contributed are SEO strategist, entrepreneur experts, Shopify eCommerce, and Hootsuite social media.
 New lessons are constantly being added and the app will update you on this via mobile or email notification.

 What’s The Limitation of The App?

-An an app feature, there are limitations to what you can actually achieve through the lessons.
-If it’s a very complex topic, a 5 minute short course will not be sufficient to go through all that you need to know.
+Aa an app feature, there are limitations to what you can actually achieve through the lessons.
+If it’s a very complex topic, a 5-minute short course will not be sufficient to go through all that you need to know.
 And if you don’t understand something, there’s no channel to ask the experts either.